 As Superintendent, I have helped our state turn the corner on this.
 CTE programs are on the rise as early as middle school, and we now honor graduation pathways through technical fields.
 We are not done!
 I will work tirelessly to ensure that every student has a pathway to graduation.
 This does not mean lower standards – the carpenter still needs geometry, the welder still needs chemistry.
 I will work hard to restore capital budget funds to ensure our schools and skills centers have the highest quality programs and equipment to meet the needs of tomorrow’s workforce.

 High Standards with Local Control

 We have been a national leader in the research and program development for early learning.
-The remarkable impact to student achievement that is realized by early learning success, is invaluable to student equity and the long-term success of our State.
-We partner in this work with our lead agency Department of Children Youth and Families and they provide outstanding frameworks for student health, safety, and academic success.
+The remarkable impact to student achievement that is realized by early learning success, is invaluable to student equity and the long-term success of our state.
+We partner in this work with our lead agency for early learning, the Department of Children, Youth, and Families, and they provide outstanding frameworks for student health, safety, and academic success.
 Our K-12 school districts are the largest providers of Head Start and ECEAP programs.
-I am committed, along with our partners, to create more efficiency, less regulation, overall better outcomes for our early learning programs.
+I am committed, along with our partners, to create more efficiency, less regulation, and overall better outcomes for our early learning programs.
 I will also advance budget requests that ensure every child in Washington has a high-quality early learning experience in their community.